Chapter 7 of Sick and Sicker: Essays on Class, Health and Health Care.

 Workers fought against a fully-managed process that stripped them of skills and subordinated them to machines.
 However, small workshops cannot compete with factories that produce large quantities of cheap goods.
 Most artisans were forced into these factories, leaving only a few to provide custom work for the upper and middle classes.

-Because they proved so effective for cutting costs and subordinating the work force, Taylor’s methods spread to other sectors of the economy, including food service.
-Over the past 60 years, mom-and-pop eateries have been transformed into international chains of fast-food, assembly-line outlets.
-The same transformation is currently taking place in education and in the medical system.
+Because they proved so effective at cutting costs and subordinating workers, Taylor’s methods have spread throughout the economy.
+Family-run restaurants gave way to international fast food chains, and neighborhood grocery stores were replaced by supermarkets.
+The same transformation is taking place in education and in the medical system.

 Social Service Factories